zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/providing-files-to-the-container.md

 * Bind to their subfolders
 * Bind to a mix of subfolders and files

-The table below shows some example bind mounts and the pros and cons of using them.
+The table below shows some example bind mounts and some pros and cons of using them.

 ### Example Bind Mounts